-- a.
+a.
 A participant may decline an offer of re-employment during any academic year.
 However, the participant has a professional obligation to notify the University of such a decision sufficiently in advance of the participant's anticipated start date.
-Such a decision shall not extend the period of re-employment beyond the period described in Section 24.6(5)a. - b.
+Such a decision shall not extend the period of re-employment beyond the period described in Section 24.6(5)a.

+b.
 Similarly, the participant has the professional obligation, following acceptance of an offer of re-employment, to provide reasonable and sufficient notice of changed circumstances and/or intentions to the effect that the participant will not be honoring the re-employment acceptance.
 Failure to provide reasonable and sufficient notice shall result in the participant's termination from the PRP and all rights provided therein.
 For these purposes, two months shall be deemed reasonable and sufficient.
-Where, due to the lateness of an offer of re-employment, two months are not available, then one-half the period of time between the offer and the anticipated start date shall be deemed reasonable and sufficient. - c.
+Where, due to the lateness of an offer of re-employment, two months are not available, then one-half the period of time between the offer and the anticipated start date shall be deemed reasonable and sufficient.

+c.
 Resignation.
 A participant who wishes to terminate his/her PRP re-employment contract prior to the end of the contract ending date, has the professional obligation, when possible, to provide the University with sufficient notice to avoid scheduling and classroom disruptions.
 If the participant has a funded research assignment only, he/she has a professional obligation to provide a minimum of a one-month notice of resignation.
-Failure to provide reasonable and sufficient notice may result in the participant's termination from the PRP. - (7) Salary Increases.
-Participants shall receive all increases guaranteed to employees in established positions, in an amount proportional to their part-time appointment, and shall be eligible for non-guaranteed salary increases on the same basis as other employees. - (8) Preservation of Rights.
-Participants shall retain all rights, privileges, and benefits of employment, as provided in laws, regulations, the BOT-UFF Agreement, and University policies, subject to the conditions contained in this Article. - (9) Payroll Deductions.
-The UFF payroll deductions, as specified in Article 26, if applicable, shall be continued for a program participant during each re-employment period. - (10) Contracts and Grants.
-Nothing shall prevent the employer or the participant, consistent with law and rule, from supplementing the participant's employment with contracts or grants. - (11) The decision to participate in the Phased Retirement Program is irrevocable after the required approval document has been executed by all parties. - (12) PRP Information Document.
-The University shall distribute information describing the PRP to the UFF, upon request.
-The Human Resources Department provides retirement information and assistance for employees of the University, including information about the Phased Retirement Program.
+Failure to provide reasonable and sufficient notice may result in the participant's termination from the PRP.

+(7) Salary Increases.
+Participants shall receive all increases guaranteed to employees in established positions, in an amount proportional to their part-time appointment, and shall be eligible for non-guaranteed salary increases on the same basis as other employees.

+(8) Preservation of Rights.
+Participants shall retain all rights, privileges, and benefits of employment, as provided in laws, regulations, the BOT-UFF Agreement, and University policies, subject to the conditions contained in this Article.

+(9) Payroll Deductions.
+The UFF payroll deductions, as specified in Article 26, if applicable, shall be continued for a program participant during each re-employment period.

+(10) Contracts and Grants.
+Nothing shall prevent the employer or the participant, consistent with law and rule, from supplementing the participant's employment with contracts or grants.

+(11) The decision to participate in the Phased Retirement Program is irrevocable after the required approval document has been executed by all parties.

+(12) PRP Information Document.
+The University shall distribute, and as such their benefit information describing the PRP to the UFF, upon request.
+The may be found in UCF Policy or provided on a case by case basis by contacting Human Resources Department provides retirement information and assistance for employees of the University, including information about the Phased Retirement Program. to determine eligibility for the nature and extent of the benefits.